 The first section of the portfolio focuses on the staff member’s role within the institution.
-This ensures that the development plan can be tailored to their specific responsibilities.
-The second section documents the continued professional development activities completed during the calendar year, while the final section outlines the planned continued professional development activities, based on the staff member’s role and previously completed training.
+A development plan could then be tailored to their specific responsibilities.
+The second section documents the continued professional development activities completed during the calendar year.
+A final section could outline the continued professional development activities planned for the upcoming period of time, based on the staff member’s role and previously completed training.

 Continued professional development portfolio

-Accurate and timely continued professional development records ensure a good overview of the ongoing development of those involved in the care and use of animals in the establishment.
-The process covers three important phases feeding into individual’s continued professional development portfolio:
+Accurate and timely continued professional development records demonstrate the ongoing development of those involved in the care and use of animals in the establishment.
+Ideally, the process covers three phases feeding into a continued professional development portfolio:

-an agreement of the continued professional development activity to be participated in and its continued professional development value in advance of the activity – as part of the individual continued professional development plan and prior to participating in ad-hoc activities;
+a proposal for the continued professional development activity to be participated in which may include the value of it prior to participating in activities;

 evidence of participation and achieved knowledge and/or level of interaction (as relevant);